Flat vs Angled Keyboards – What Are The Pros & Cons?

 • Low profile, hence less stress on fingers and wrist

-• No need for an additional armrest in most cases, as they are conveniently comfortable for wrists
+• There is no need for an additional armrest in most cases, as they are conveniently comfortable for wrists

 • Due to their thin design, they are not considered durable